 How do they get paid?
-Headhunters generally get paid a commission based on the salary of the person they get hired.
+Headhunter fees are generally equal to a commission based on the salary of the person they get hired.
 So, if you find a CEO that makes $500k a year they typically get 20% of that.
 Very similar to the sports world’s acting agents.

 Tips for employers: Before you agree to hire them to do your search, know the terms of how they want to get paid.
 Make sure that your headhunter understands the culture of the company and what you want this leader to do in the organization.

-Internal recruiters work for a single company.
+Internal recruitment means that a recruiter works for a single company.
 They are full-time employees and their primary job duty is to sell the company to job seekers.

 They are charismatic, social but also honest.
 Internal recruiters build a relationship from the moment they introduce themselves to the job seeker.
 If they make a hire, they can’t just disappear.
 If they oversell the company or the job, they know the new hire or their new manager will confront them about it.